Does this resort live up to its title as “Best All-Inclusive Family Resort in the World?”

 The poolside family suite that sleeps up to seven (described earlier) would run a family of four upwards of $12,000 for a 6-night stay.
 The least expensive room that you can get in the Caribbean Village (at $344/night/person + $68/night/child (ages 0-15)) would cost a family of four less than half of that at just under $5000.
-And remember, your access and experience at the resort will be exactly the same, so it really just boils down to your preferred sleeping arrangements.
+And remember, your access and experience at the resort will be exactly the same, so it really just boils down to your preferred sleeping arrangements and budget.

 High season for travel to Turks and Caicos is December through March.
 The shoulder season (April to May) is often the sweet spot for affordability, since it’s neither at the height of tourist season nor hurricane season.
 The off-season is June to November.
 These quieter months will certainly be the least expensive, but there’s always a chance of hurricanes.

-You also may be able to save money by including your airfare in the Beaches packages.
+You also may be able to save money by including your airfare in the Beaches package.
 You can do this online when booking your room.
 If you don’t see a flight schedule that works for you or you’re booking the room too far in advance for flights, book the room anyway and then call to add flights later.
 The resort’s travel agents may have access to more options than you see offered on the website.

 Photo courtesy: Beaches Turks & Caicos